Latest Update : Sept.14, 2018

 With respect to corporate governance (G), a recent string of scandals involving manufacturers has once again called into question the notion of trust in manufacturing.
 While doing our best to share our attitude to manufacturing, how we think about manufacturing, and how we pursue best practices for implementing manufacturing across the Group, we are working to bolster our company's management operations mainly through strengthening our financial position.
 We also welcome our very first female Outside Director this fiscal year, and will otherwise further promote a high degree of managerial transparency in a comprehensive manner both internally and externally, along with diversity management practices.

-Group-wide efforts to work toward our targets as a manufacturer of "Mix & Match" precision components
+Group-wide efforts to work toward our targets as an INTEGRATION manufacturer of precision components

-The Group's entire workforce will work enthusiastically in their respective roles encompassing manufacturing, technology, development and sales with their sights set on achieving net sales of 1 trillion yen and operating income of 100.0 billion yen, while also further attaining sustainable growth.
-Moreover, we will marshal such strengths and draw on our "Mix & Match" approach of combining business management resources to differentiate ourselves from our competitors, which will act as a wellspring for creating new value.
+The Group's entire workforce will work enthusiastically in their respective roles encompassing manufacturing, technology, development and sales with their sights set on achieving net sales of 1 trillion yen and operating income of 100 billion yen, while also further attaining sustainable growth.
+Moreover, we will marshal such strengths and draw on our INTEGRATION approach of combining business management resources to differentiate ourselves from our competitors, which will act as a wellspring for creating new value.

 At MinebeaMitsumi, we are committed to meeting your expectations with respect to achieving further growth.